raheelaahmed/guage-calculator/README.md

  [credits](https://github.com/raheelaahmed/guage-calculator?tab=readme-ov-file#credits)

 ## Story:

- If you crochet you can understand the importance of calculation for your project.
-By making less or more stiches whole project goes out of the place.
-If you do the calculations manually there are chances of human error.
+If you crochet, you understand the importance of accurate calculations for your project.
+Making too few or too many stitches can significantly impact the final outcome.
+Manual calculations are prone to human error.
- When i was doing my first crochet jumper by following a pattern.
-It was a crochet hooded cardigan for the baby(6 month old).
- I did not used the right guage for the pattern and when the project was complete it was measuring a newborn size. so guage and hook size is very important. when i got the chance to make a python project.
-I wanted to make a calculator for my fellow crocheters to make calculation easier.
+When I made my first crochet hooded cardigan for a six-month-old baby, I didn't use the correct gauge for the pattern.
+The finished product was too small, emphasizing the importance of gauge and hook size.
+This experience inspired me to create a Python calculator to assist fellow crocheters with their calculations.

  ## Crochet-Guage-Calculator:

-This calculator can calculate the following for you:
+This calculator can determine the following:

+### Gauge:

-* It can Calculate Guage for you, number of rows and stiches per inch.
+Calculate the number of rows and stitches per inch.

-* It can calculate for you how many Rows and how many Stitches per row you need for the project according to your desired length and width of the project.
-* It can calculate how many grams of yarn/wool you will be needing for the project.
+### Project Requirements:

+Calculate the number of rows and stitches needed for your project based on desired dimensions.

+### Yarn Estimation:

+ Estimate the yarn amount required for your project.
+### Project Cost:

-* It can calculate the cost of the project for you.
+Calculate the approximate cost of the project.

 ## Flow-Chart: